Frequently Asked Questions (FAQ)

 Arrive early.
 Getting to class 10-15 minutes ahead of time allows you to settle in and start relaxing.
 While waiting, you can practice a pose, stretch, or just breathe and center yourself.

-Put your name on the class sign-in sheet.
-Let the teacher/person behind the desk if you are new (you’ll need to do some paperwork) and let us know of any physical issues that we may need to be aware of.
+Class sign in via MindBody.
+Find your name on the iPad located at the studio door or enter your name upon arrival (space provided) Let the teacher know you are a new student (you’ll need to do some paperwork) and let us know of any physical issues that we may need to be aware of.

 Remove shoes prior to entering the studio.